kristopolous/Coinbase-pro-portfolio-analyzer/README.md

   * last - The last price *you* traded at.
 An asterisk means you bought at that price.
   * brk - Your break-even price.
   * brpof - Your total profit over the lifetime of the currency
-  * roi - Return on investment of current holdings, in percent, essentially the price / avgbuy
+  * roi - Return on investment of current holdings, in percent, essentially the price / avgbuy ...
+This is NOT the avgbuy price.
   * bal - Estimated USD of holdings based on a twice daily update of btc price from coindesk
   * prof - Estimated USD profit if you were able to sell off all holdings at `price`

 ### Strategies

+If you think the stock is going down then you sell some right now and buy it when it's down.
+The reason is because profit calculations are time independent.

 Ultimately you want to sell more than you buy and so total sell / total buy > 1.0.
 Pretty easy right?